 - Always take a landing net with you – you don’t want to lift out your catch by hand and fall in

-- Take hand sanitiser to use before you eat – veil’s disease
+- Take hand sanitiser to use before you eat – remember the risk of veil’s disease

 Fishing on a canal